Hubzone Certification Faqs

 Of course, you must also meet all of the other Hubzone eligibility requirements too.

-You are required to have a separate Dun and Bradstreet (DUNS) profile for each office location where you have a lease or rental agreement.
+You are required to have multiple SAM.GOV registrations for each office location where you have a lease or rental agreement.

 Your principal office will be determined as the office where the greatest number of employees report to and work out of.